Mona the Vampire (book)

 Mona the Vampire is a children's book written and illustrated by Sonia Holleyman and first published in 1990 by Orchard Books.
 The book is the first in the Mona the Vampire series.
-It was the basis of the YTV television series with the same name.
-The story centers around a young girl named Mona and her pet cat, Fang, who pretend to be vampires together because of their obsession with spooky stories.
+It was the basis of the YTV television series with the same name, but animated by the now-defunct Canada-based company (currently part of WildBrain).
+The story centers around a young school-aged British girl named Mona and her pet cat, Fang, who pretend to be vampires together because of their obsession with spooky stories.